 Some other great activities in Manchester are visiting Hildene, the Lincoln Family Home where you can see one of the three remaining stovepipe hats belonging to President Abraham Lincoln.
 Make sure to stop downtown at Pastime Pinball which is a fusion museum/arcade with over 60 pinball machines from the 1950s to today.
 When you’re done playing pinball cross the street and head over to Vermont’s best independent bookstore Northshire Bookstore.

 The Lake Morey Area

 Outside of the resort, you’ll find activities scattered throughout Fairlee, Vermont, and the surrounding area.
-Head over to Chapman’s General store for all things Vermont from maple syrup to souvenirs (and they’re excellent wine selection!).
-For the Kids jump in the car for a short 15 minute ride to the Montshire Museum of Science.
+Head over to Chapman’s General store for all things Vermont from maple syrup to souvenirs (and their excellent wine selection!).
+For the kids jump in the car for a short 15 minute ride to the Montshire Museum of Science.
 By far the best children’s museum in the state, their buildings and trails are full of hands on learning and discovery.
 Visit with their turtles, discover the science of bubbles, and more.

 Which of these Vermont winter getaways is your favorite?